psechoPATH/Tryhackme-Writeup/Frank & Herby make an app.md

 ### We can now answer the second question

-## Enumerate what Fran leave on the site
+## Enumerate what Frank leave on the site

 ![3](https://user-images.githubusercontent.com/74853138/140148722-4a2abe87-91b6-488e-8ea5-e3e7f3598e90.png)